jakinyang/jakinyang/README.md

 ### - 🧨 I’m currently working on a mobile app to make networking at events more fun!
 ### - 🔥 Always looking to do more Music, Cooking, and Tree Planting
-### - 🌱 Recently, I've been learning TDD with React Native, Swift, Redux, and Three.js
+### - 🌱 Recently, I've been learning TDD with React Native, Swift, Kotlin, Redux, and Three.js
 ### - 🫱🏻‍🫲🏽 I want to try porting web apps effectively to mobile
 ### - ⚡️ Fun Fact: I used to be a landmine technician!